kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 * The confidence gap which appears in girls in maths classes as early as grade 4,
 * The fact that women excelling in masculine fields are perceived as either competent or warm, but rarely both,
 * The inequitable funding for women's research and enterprise,
-* The benefits of work from home and other practices which other women implemented IN THE 1960s (Facebook's diversity report, linked earlier, highlights most of its remote roles were filled by women.)
+* The benefits of work from home and other flexible working practices which women implemented IN THE 1960s!
+(Facebook's diversity report, linked earlier, highlights most of its remote roles were filled by women.)
 * The many embedded biases in AI systems...

 And the list goes on.